cauabernardino/Data-Science-By-John-Hopkins/02 - R Programming/Lesson 13.md

-# Loop Functions and Debugging
+# Mapping Functions and Debugging

 Functions that allow you to execute loop-like behavior in a compact form.
 Typically, they have the word "apply" in them.
+Their behaviour is similar to `map()` function in Python.

 - `lapply()`: Loop over a list and evaluate a function on each element
 - `sapply()`: Same as `lapply()` but try to simplify the result